Kidus-Nesibu/SpaceInvader/README.md

     │   └── backgrounds/      # Background images
     └── README.md             # This file

-Back to top
 ## Game Preview

 The game features a spaceship selection screen where players can choose from different designs.
 During gameplay, backgrounds change dynamically based on your score.

-Back to top
 ## Demo Video

-Check out a video demo of the game in action here.
+Check out a video demo of the game in action ```here.

-Back to top
 ## Challenges

 Building this project, I faced a few challenges: